Ofovwe Aig-Imoukhuede: Career

 Aig-Imoukhuede began her career as a banker in 1992 with Nigeria International Bank (now Citibank Nigeria) and later joined FBN (Merchant Bankers), Nigeria in 1994.
 She returned to Citibank Nigeria in 2000 as the Head of the Bank's Sales and Marketing e-Business Group.

 She co-founded the Aig-Imoukhuede Foundation with her husband, Aigboje Aig-Imoukhuede, to improve public service delivery and increase access to quality primary healthcare in Africa.
 As Executive Vice-Chair of the Aig-Imoukhuede Foundation, Aig-Imoukhuede is responsible for overseeing the strategic direction and operational execution of the Foundation’s projects and programmes.

 Aig-Imoukhuede's philanthropic endeavours extend beyond the Aig-Imoukhuede Foundation.
 She serves as the Vice-Chair of The Ovie Brume Foundation’s board, an organisation committed to providing educational programmes and services to underserved Nigerian children.
 She is also an Advisory Board Member of the Oxford University Africa Society and a Trustee of The Funding Network.

 Achievements and Awards

 At the 2025 Arise Women of Impact Gala, held at the Eko Convention Centre in Lagos, Ofovwe was honoured as one of the Women Making Impact in Nigeria.

+In May 2026, she was appointed as a board member of Women's World Banking.
+The purpose of this appointment is to drive financial inclusion for women globally.